AdamMHardy/TwitterLights/README.md

 ![Lights in action](https://github.com/AdamMHardy/TwitterLights/blob/master/TwitterLightsDemo.gif?raw=true)

-Note: Flickering in the video is due to camera refresh rate

 This project is based off of [this one](https://github.com/third774/twitter-christmas), but I've modified it to use WiringPi instead of RPi.GPIO for a less jittery PWM on the PI Zero.
 ## Requirements